raganwald/presentations/README.md

-# Three talks about programming in JavaScript
+# Conference Talks and Proposals

 The first two talks were given at [NDC Oslo 2014][1]: